-Our series to bridge the communication gap between businesses and their web design agencies.
-Knowing what questions to ask and what to listen for will help you make a well-informed decision in choosing the agency to work with.
+Bridge the communication gap between businesses and their web designer.
+Knowing what questions to ask and what to listen for will help you make a well-informed decision in choosing a web designer to work with.

 Choosing a web design company is a big decision; it literally can affect the success or failure of your business.
 It is not a decision that you should take lightly.